benmesander/rvint/README.md

 ### On 64-bit processors
 - 64-bit by 64-bit signed and unsigned division with 64-bit result and remainder.

-Note: signed division routine will be further optimized

 ## Multiplication

 ### On 32-bit processors: